Todo56/polkadot-wiki/docs/learn/learn-phragmen.md

 `Phragmms`, formerly known as `Balphragmms`, is a new election rule inspired by Phragmén and developed in-house for Polkadot.
 In general, election rules on blockchains is an active topic of research.
 This is due to the conflicting requirements for election rules and blockchains: elections are computationally expensive, but blockchains are computationally limited.
 Thus, this work constitutes state of the art in terms of optimization.

 Proportional representation is a very important property for a decentralized network to have in order to maintain a sufficient level of decentralization.
-At the time of writing, Polkadot and Kusama are the only blockchain networks that implement an election rule that guarantees proportional representation.
+While this is already provided by the currently implemented seqPhragmen, this new election rule provides the advantage of the added security guarantee described below.
+As far as we can tell, at the time of writing, Polkadot and Kusama are the only blockchain networks that implement an election rule that guarantees proportional representation.

 The security of a distributed and decentralized system such as Polkadot is directly related to the goal of avoiding _overrepresentation_ of any minority.
 This is a stark contrast to traditional approaches to proportional representation axioms, which typically only seek to avoid underrepresentation.

 This new election rule aims to achieve a constant-factor approximation guarantee for the _maximin support objective_ and the closely related _proportional justified representation_ (PJR) property.

-The maximin support objective is based on maximizing the support of the least-supported elected candidate, or in the case of Polkadot and Kusama, maximizing the least amount of stake backing amongst elected validators and council members.
-This security-based objective was first introduced in the NPoS paper in order to make it difficult for a whale’s validator nodes to be elected.
+The maximin support objective is based on maximizing the support of the least-supported elected candidate, or in the case of Polkadot and Kusama, maximizing the least amount of stake backing amongst elected validators.
+This security-based objective translates to a security guarantee for NPoS and makes it difficult for an adversarial whale’s validator nodes to be elected.
+The MMS rule, and the guarantees it provides in terms of security and proportionality, have been formalized in a [peer-reviewed paper](https://research.web3.foundation/en/latest/polkadot/NPoS/1.%20Overview.html).

 The PJR property considers the proportionality of the voter’s decision power.
 The property states that a group of voters with cohesive candidate preferences and a large enough aggregate voting strength deserve to have a number of representatives proportional to the group’s vote strength.